csquared/arduino-restclient/README.md

 # Thanks

-@ricardochimal For all his c++ help.
+[ricardochimal](https://github.com/ricardochimal) For all his c++ help.
 Couldn't have done this without you!